ros-industrial-attic/bezier/README.md

 - [`Point Cloud Library`](https://github.com/PointCloudLibrary/pcl) version `1.8.0` or later. :warning: PCL has to be compiled against the same VTK version that is used for this package
 - `C++11` is required

-This package has been tested with Ubuntu 14.04 and ROS Indigo.
+This package has been tested with the following setups:
+- `indigo-devel` branch: Ubuntu 14.04 and ROS Indigo.
+- `kinetic-devel` branch: Ubuntu 16.04 and ROS Kinetic.

 Documentation
 -------------